Taking Charge with Fitness to Fly

 The guide recognizes that background knowledge and interest in the subject of maintaining and improving health varies considerably from one individual to the next.
 It is structured so that those who wish to quickly learn how to avoid the main causes of ill-health, can read the summary at the end of the guide for a brief overview.

 Those who desire more detail will find that reading the entire guide provides a comprehensive look at all the major issues affecting fitness to fly.
 Each chapter ends with a section on the relevance to aviation of the condition under consideration.
 Chapters are written for pilots, in their language, giving proper guidance without judgement.
+ICAO can customize the publication and provide bulk order options for air operators.
+Additionally, this guide can be distributed through the electronic flight bag (EFB), allowing pilots to access the reference material without carrying hard copies with them.

 The guide consists of eleven chapters: